1 Chapter 1: Welcome to the MAT Program

 Course Policies

-This is a 3-credit hour graduate course being completed in three weeks.
-Consequently, you will need to spend A MINIMUM OF 10 hours each week reading, processing the information for this course, and completing all the required coursework.
+This is a 3-credit hour graduate course.
+Consequently, you will need to dedicate sufficient time each week to complete the required readings, process the information, and completing the required coursework.
 NEVER submit the first draft of any paper you write for this class.
-I have high expectations for each of you.
+I have high expectations for each of you!

 Assignment Policy